Funerals

 Suggested Funeral Readings

-The following is a list of Scriptures appropriate for use at Funeral Liturgies.
-One reading is chosen from each the Old Testament, the New Testament, and the Gospels, typically the Responsorial Psalm is sung, please discuss that with the Music Director and he will help you choose an appropriate Psalm for the liturgy.
+The following is a list of Scriptures appropriate for use at Funeral Masses.
+One reading is chosen from the Old Testament, the New Testament, and the Gospel.

 NOTE: If you click on the reading it will open so that you can read the whole scripture verse.